Sebaceous Cyst Removal in Singapore

 Sebaceous cysts are non-cancerous, slow-growing bumps beneath the skin, commonly resulting from the blockage of sebaceous glands.
 These glands secrete sebum, an oily substance that lubricates the skin and hair.
 Cysts can develop due to trauma, swollen hair follicles, or high testosterone, causing the gland to become swollen and clogged.

 Symptoms typically include a visible lump, skin redness, and occasional pain or tenderness, especially if the cyst is infected.
-While usually not harmful, these cysts can become uncomfortable or aesthetically bothersome.
+While usually not harmful, these cysts can become uncomfortable or aesthetically undesirable.
+In these cases, sebaceous cyst removal in Singapore can be considered.

 Sebaceous Cyst Removal Procedures